ship-armada/crowdfund/CROWDFUND.md

 Before the crowdfund opens, the following revenue-locked allocations are distributed and published:

-**Team Allocation (1,800,000 ARM):**
-- Distributed directly to individual locked wallets before the crowdfund opens
-- Each team member holds their own allocation; no shared multisig controls individual stakes
-- A fluid pool (remaining unallocated ARM) will be held in a Knowable multisig for future contributors and top-ups
-- All assignments are revenue-locked
-- Full distribution — role labels, wallet addresses, and percentages — is published before the crowdfund opens
+**Team Allocation (1,800,000 ARM):** See Team Allocation section below for full specification.
+All assignments are revenue-locked and published — role labels, wallet addresses, and percentages — before the crowdfund opens.

 **Airdrop Allocation (600,000 ARM):**
 - Distributed to qualifying recipients before the crowdfund opens